HazeFaze/rsschool-cv/cv.md

 ## About me:

 Hi everyone! :wave:
-I'm Middle QA Engineer.
+I'm a Middle QA Engineer.
-Currently I'm studying a Front-end development at [RS School](https://rs.school/).
+Currently I'm studying Front-end development at [RS School](https://rs.school/).
-I can describe myself as an energetic, self-motivated, full in love at Software Development and Testing person.
+I can describe myself as an energetic, self-motivated, fell in love with Software Development and Testing person.

 * My personal qualities:
     + Sefl-education